 Types of Investors

-Regular Investor: This is a rare breed.
-They have a long term view over equity.
+This is a rare breed.
+They have a long-term view over equity.
 They will never discuss small market events.
 They are also a bit mechanical in investing.
 They invest when they have a surplus and withdraw when in need.
-They are convinced over the fact that equity will beat all other investments in long run.
-Generally you feel very comfortable in their company as they understand finances & talk sensibly.
+They are convinced over the fact that equity will beat all other investments in the long run.
+Generally, you feel very comfortable in their company as they understand finances & talk sensibly.

 Now come the investors who are actually affected by market see-saw or roller costar rides.

-Window shoppers: They will be the first to read or get information over an investment but they will never participate in markets.
-They will constantly float opinions and talk about personal finance but will not dare to risk own money.
-He is the non playing captain who will never dare to sweat himself but would be the first one to talk about strategies.
+They will be the first to read or get information over an investment but they will never participate in markets.
+They will constantly float opinions and talk about personal finance but will not dare to risk their own money.
+He is the nonplaying captain who will never dare to sweat himself but would be the first one to talk about strategies.

-Seasonal Traders: These are experienced people but who have earned nothing from the investments.
-These are generally close to employees of trading house or investing professionals.
+These are experienced people but who have earned nothing from the investments.
+These are generally close to employees of the trading houses or investing professionals.
 They live in a fantasy that all the “first news” comes to them.
 They show they are waiting for the right opportunity to make a killing in the markets.
 They are irregular investors and have high volumes of trade but what about earnings??… Keep guessing.

-Scapegoats: He is basically a friend of financial product sellers.
-Agents complete majority of their targets form these investors.
-He takes advice from all… from colleagues, panwala, fellow bus travelers etc. Absolutely, no discrimination at all.
-He is typical 9 to 5 person busy earning money and managing his daily chores thinking he would be rich someday.
+He is basically a friend of financial product sellers.
+Agents complete the majority of their targets from these investors.
+He takes advice from all… from colleagues, panwala, fellow bus travelers, etc. Absolutely, no discrimination at all.
+He is a typical 9 to 5 person busy earning money and managing his daily chores thinking he would be rich someday.
 Brokers enjoy their money.

-Mr Cool: These investors never panic and hold their nerves at all times.
+These investors never panic and hold their nerves at all times.
 They are cool and confident.
-They work against herd mentality and are ready to listen to others view points.
+They work against herd mentality and are ready to listen to others viewpoints.
 They take decisions of their own and stick to it.
-They follow disciplined approach and rarely invest in dubious schemes.
+They follow a disciplined approach and rarely invest in dubious schemes.
 They advocate transparency and appreciate the longevity in investments.
-(Read KISS strategy in financial products)

 The last five investor types are affected by market conditions and they re-balance as per their mentioned characteristics.